 Restorative Justice Initiative

 Marquette University Law School established the Restorative Justice Initiative in 2004 under the leadership of Janine P. Geske, distinguished professor of law and former justice of the Wisconsin Supreme Court, in order to help support victims and communities in the process of healing from the effects of crime.
-With Professor Geske's retirement from the full-time faculty in 2014, the RJI has been combined with the Law School's other academic programs.
+In December 2021 the Law School received a donation of $5 million, from Louis J. Andrew, Jr., and Suzanne Bouquet Andrew, to establish the Andrew Center for Restorative Justice, building on the work of Professor Geske.
+This webpage will be redesigned in the near future to reflect the development and work of the Andrew Center.

 Janine Geske's recent comings and goings: